riyapatil07/ai_document_assistant/README.md

 ## 1. How it works (the concept)

-A plain LLM only knows what it was trained on — it has never seen your PDF.
+A plain LLM only knows what it was trained on, it has never seen your PDF.
 RAG fixes that by giving the model a "open book exam" instead of a "closed book exam":

 ```
  PDF Upload